Macrometacorp/docs/docs/cep/sink/index.md

 The `type` parameter of the `sink.type` annotation defines the sink type that publishes the events.
 The other parameters of the `sink.type` annotation depends upon the selected sink type, and here some of its parameters can be optional and dynamic.

-For a full list of sink types supported by Macrometa stream workers, refer to [Sink Types](sink-types/index.md).
+For a full list of sink types supported by Macrometa stream workers, refer to [Sink Types](sink-types/index.md) and to [Tables](table/index.md).

 ## Sink Mappers